catamorphism/icu/testdata/message2/README.txt

 present, the test is ignored.
 (The value can be a comment explaining why it's expected to fail.)

-Tests in the `spec/` subdirectory are taken from https://github.com/unicode-org/message-format-wg/blob/main/test and need to be manually updated if the contents change upstream.
+Tests in the `spec/` subdirectory are taken from https://github.com/unicode-org/message-format-wg/blob/main/test .
+If the contents change upstream, then the corresponding tests in CLDR need to be updated (also see https://unicode-org.atlassian.net/browse/ICU-22812 ).

 ## ICU4J only